Breadcrumb

 This 30 minute highlights tour is a rare opportunity to spend time with New Zealand Jade artists.
 New Zealand Jade known as Greenstone, but more commonly known in New Zealand as Pounamu has a rich history within Maori culture.
 The expert guide will show you the intricate process of Pounamu carving first hand in the Mountain Jade studio.
 The local artist will be there to personally demonstrate the carving process and share their stories and knowledge with you.
 To top off the tour, you will get to select your very own piece of Pounamu and learn to string it yourself so you can take it home.

 New Zealand’s Most Awarded Cultural Attraction, presenting Te Pā Tū.
 Feast on song, drama, tradition, and divine seasonal kai (cuisine) within the forest Pā (village) blanketed by towering Tawa trees, blazing bonfires, and a forest-formed amphitheatre.
 Te Pā Tū shares Māori history, traditions, and cultural aspirations across 4-hours of celebration and feasting.
-These events change with each season of the maramataka, the Māori lunar calendar.
+These events change with each season of the Maramataka, the Māori lunar calendar.

 Your accommodation: On the Point

 On the Point is a beautiful lodge accommodation in a stunning location and offering panoramic views.
-It also offers gourmet New Zealand food and wine, as well as a range of on site activities from pampering massage, fly fishing from the private beach, water sports, tennis, gym and boating and is only 10 minutes from the heart of Rotorua City.This drive will take you through the thermal region just south of Rotorua.
-Home to a plethora of unique geothermal attractions including boiling mud pits, natural hot springs and steaming geysers, this area is a must do before you move on to Napier.
-Notable attractions are Wai-O-Tapu, Waimangu and Craters of the Moon.
+It also offers gourmet New Zealand food and wine, as well as a range of on site activities from pampering massage, fly fishing from the private beach, water sports, tennis, gym and boating and is only 10 minutes from the heart of Rotorua City.

-Continue on to Taupo and marvel at the lake, a giant crater formed following a volcanic eruption in the year 180 CE.
-As you approach the city, be sure to stop at Huka Falls to view the spectacular sight of hundreds of cubic metres of water spilling every second down the narrow 11 metre drop.
+Continue on to Taupō and marvel at the lake, a giant crater formed following a volcanic eruption in the year 180 CE.
+As you approach the town, be sure to stop at Huka Falls to view the spectacular sight of hundreds of cubic metres of water spilling every second down the narrow 11 metre drop.
+For an extra thrill take a jet-boat ride at the base of the falls.
+Leaving Taupō, follow the road as it climbs the rugged Ahimanawa Range before descending back down the Pacific Coast to art deco coastal township of Napier.

 Napier, the city by the sea, is renowned for its 1930s Art Deco architecture, events such as the Art Deco Weekend in February, stately Norfolk pines, surrounding wineries and local fresh produce.
 Supported by a Mediterranean climate and over 2,200 hours of sunshine a year this popular year-round destination boasts a vibrant cafe culture amongst the splendour of the Art Deco buildings.